Jacob Thompson Art Challenge

 The banner is displayed in our Landmarks of Eden exhibition from July through to September.

 A find could be something you have found in your garden, on the beach whilst metal detecting, or out walking in the fields.
 It doesn't matter how strange, weird, or wonderful your find is, as long as you can carry it, you can bring it along.

 Who will identify finds?

 The Portable Antiquities Officer, Dot Boughton, will be visiting the Museum to examine and identify your objects.
 The finds officer records and identifies all archaeological finds that pre-date the 1800s, such as coins, small stone objects, pottery, metal and glass.
 Entry to the Museum in free.

-For more information on finds and the Treasures Act, see Portable Antiquities Scheme website.
+Portable Antiquities Scheme website has more detailed information on finds and the Treasures Act.